 Wondrous benefits can be derived out of this real-time communication between vehicles and traffic infrastructure.
 Let's take an example of a medical emergency.
 Imagine if an ambulance is carrying a critical patient – it can communicate with the traffic signal network to turn all the lights green as it approaches them, and even alert all other connected vehicles in the area to make way for them.
 This will lead to a remarkable reduction in travel time and save so many lives with timely intervention.

-Talking of autonomous vehicles, Hitachi's ROPITS or Robot for Personal Intelligent Transport System is garnering a lot of customer interest.
+Talking of autonomous solutions and vehicles, Hitachi's ROPITS or Robot for Personal Intelligent Transport System is garnering a lot of customer interest.
 A single-seat conveyance for short distance travel on the sidewalks, ROPITS employs 3-D mapping software and GPS technology to find its way, and relies on cameras and laser distance sensors to avoid obstacles on the road.
 Users simply climb into ROPITS, punch their destination, and the connected cars take it from there!